h15200/notes/system-design.md

 - Vertical partitioning separates columns (categories) into shards (or partitions) for ex when a column is rarely used, it is stored elsewhere.

-- when sharding, just like in servers and load balancers, must take into account hot spots and aim for an even distribution by using a good hashing function that gurentees uniformity.
+- when sharding, just like in servers and load balancers, must take into account hot spots and aim for an even distribution by using a good hashing function that guarantees uniformity.

 - Pros and Cons

   - Pros: avoids failures
-  - Cons: Must take into account hot spots (if partitioning by region, are certain regions hot spots?) can be hard to determine HOW to shard efficiently joins can be expensive over different shareds
+  - Cons: Must take into account hot spots (if partitioning by region, are certain regions hot spots?) can be hard to determine HOW to shard efficiently joins can be expensive over different shards

 - different for SQL vs NO-SQL dbs.

 ### Leader Election

 - the same idea of threads and locks but in a distributed system
-- used when only 1 of the replicated nodes should be reponsible fo something
+- used when only 1 of the replicated nodes should be responsible fo something

   - for example if you have a subscription service like Netflix, when using a 3rd party service like paypal to process payments, you don't want that 3rd party service to have direct access to your UsersDb.

-  - another example is repliacted dbs.
+  - another example is replicated dbs.
 Only the main active one should be in charge of writing so data is consistent

 - Usually there is a service that sits between your db and the 3rd party service that has access to your db and checks the status of `payments` or something, and communicates with the payment service.
 When you have important logic like payment, you want passive redundancies of this middle service so that only one "leader" takes care of the logic and the others are on standby.

 - The logic of multiple machines agreeing on a leader can be very complicated.
 The act of sharing this state of knowing who the leader is done with a `consensus algorithm`, specifically like `Paxos` & `Raft`

-- example of apps that use a consensus algo under the hood - `zookeeper`, `Etcd` (EtsyDee) are both strongly consistent and highly available key-value storeage that's often used to implement leader election
+- example of apps that use a consensus algo under the hood - `zookeeper`, `Etcd` (EtsyDee) are both strongly consistent and highly available key-value storage that's often used to implement leader election

-### Consistency, Availability
+### Consistency, Availability, CAP Theorem

 - availability is measured by `9s`.
 Five 9s means there are outages of seconds over a year
 - Strong Consistency means data is rarely stale.
 Eventual consistency means the data will sync over a period of time (seconds or minutes) when the network traffic is low.
+- CAP theorem (Consistency, Availability, Partition)
+  - in the event of a `Network Partition (server failure, network failure)` a system must prioritize either `consistency` (pause user operations until network is back up) or `availability` (continue allowing users to make API calls, but data is not consistent)
+  - For example, if the "likes" service that tracks the number of likes is the issue, probably ok to prioritize `availability` and keep allowing users continue
+  - for something like a bank statement, that's not the case

 ### Peer-to-peer networks